Skip to content

 2e n node

 NB!
-High Availability on a K3S cluster only works from 3 nodes, installation of the etcd database on all nodes is recommended for recovery, but with fewer than 3 nodes the cluster will not automatically failover to another node in the event of a failure.
+High availability on a K3S cluster only works from 3 nodes, installation of the ETCD database on all nodes is advisable for recovery, but with fewer than 3 nodes the cluster will not do an automatic failover to another node in the event of failure.

 curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION="v1.23.9 k3s1" K3S_KUBECONFIG_MODE="644" K3S_TOKEN=SECRET sh -s - server --server https://lc-k3s-n3.loevencloud.nl:6443